TRAINING FACULTY

 Assistant Professor

-Research Focus: Computational Biology
+Research Focus: Accepting Students Computational Biology Computational Biology and Personalized Medicine

 The mission of our lab is to reduce human suffering by integrating biomedical data science and software engineering into drug discovery by developing new computational methods, innovative approaches, assays, and software for analyzing high-dimensional genomic, molecular, and microscopy data with a focus on pediatric diseases, including pediatric cancer and Neurofibromatosis Type 1 (NF1).